department-of-veterans-affairs/va.gov-team/products/harassment-reporting/research/static-landing-page/research-plan.md

 1. How do Veterans today report harassment at the VA? *(e.g., talk with someone/police at the VA, call 911, google)*
 2. How would Veterans find out how to report harassment at the VA? *(e.g., ask someone, google it, VA.gov)*
 4. What are users' reactions to the poster?
-    1. What sentiments/feelings do they express? *(quotes about safety, being heard, treated with compassion, trust that they will be believed, confidentiality?)*
+    1. What sentiments/feelings do they express? *(quotes about safety, comfort, being heard, treated with compassion, trust that they will be believed, confidentiality?)*
     2. How would they report harassment? *(e.g., 911, other phone #, in person)*
 4. What are users' reactions to the static landing page?
-    1. What sentiments/feelings do they express? *(quotes about safety, being heard, treated with compassion, trust that they will be believed, confidentiality?)*
+    1. What sentiments/feelings do they express? *(quotes about safety, comfort, being heard, treated with compassion, trust that they will be believed, confidentiality?)*
     2. Feedback on content, organization, and/or length of page?
     1. How would they report harassment? *(e.g., 911 or phone # in top alert box, phone # farther down, in person)*
     6. What do they expect will happen after they report?